 For the active types, it’s time to check out any of the fantastic hiking trails in the area.
 Try Crystal Pools for a challenging hike to some gorgeous natural rock pools, or head to the Steenbras Nature Reserve Danie Miller Hiking Trial for a more casual, flat walk along the contour of the mountain.
 The views are spectacular anywhere you choose to go!

 If hiking isn’t your scene, perhaps a kayaking trip in the sheltered bay is more up your alley.
-Take a guided kayak trip or rent kayaks from Black Pearl Adventures, located right on the beachfront.
+Rent kayaks or a SUP (Stand-Up Paddle board) from Helderberg Adventure Zone’s offices, located at 47 Gypsies Backpackers right on the beachfront.
+The onsite adventure booking office specialize in adventure activities and tours in and around the area.

 As the day draws to a close, prepare for Gordon’s Bay’s speciality: sunsets.
 Head back to your B’nB, hotel, or guesthouse if they have a good sundeck.
 If not, it’s hard to find a bad place to watch the sunset.
 Consider driving up to the Steenbras Dam Water Treatment Plant lookout point for stunning ocean and mountain vistas, and watch the sun sink behind Table Mountain across the bay.